PaddlePaddle/PaddleOCR/doc/doc_en/pgnet_en.md

 ```
 The image annotation after **json.dumps()** encoding is a list containing multiple dictionaries.

-The `points` in the dictionary represent the coordinates (x, y) of the fourteen points of the text box, arranged clockwise from the point at the upper left corner.
+The `points` in the dictionary represent the coordinates (x, y) of the four points of the text box, arranged clockwise from the point at the upper left corner.

 `transcription` represents the text of the current text box. **When its content is "###" it means that the text box is invalid and will be skipped during training.**

 If you want to train PaddleOCR on other datasets, please build the annotation file according to the above format.

-*PGNet supports data input of any point, but it needs to ensure uniform labeling (upper and lower symmetry, left and right distance is consistent).
-In our experiment, the training effect of fourteen points tagging is better than that of four points tagging.
-We can try to do two-stage training on four points tagging and fourteen points tagging.*

 ### Start Training